 An intradermal quadrilent IIV is available.
 It is given into the dermal layer of the skin via a single-dose, prefilled microinjection syringe and that contains less antigen than the intramuscular IIV formulations.
 The intradermal vaccine was approved for use in people 18 through 64 years of age in 2017-2018.

-While Live-Attenuated Influenza Vaccine (LAIV) is not recommended for the 2017–18 season, it is likely to be recommended in future influenza seasons.
+Live-Attenuated Influenza Vaccine (LAIV) is not recommended for the 2017–18 season, but it is being recommended for the 2018-19 influenza season.
+On February 21, 2018, Advisory Committee on Immunization Practices (ACIP) recommended that LAIV4 be an option for influenza vaccination of persons for whom it is appropriate for the 2018–19 season.
 Quadrivalent LAIVs contain two strains of Influenza A and two strains of Influenza B attenuated virus (weakened virus).

 LAIVs have been genetically manipulated to replicate efficiently at 25 degrees Celcius and not at all above 39 degrees Celsius.
 The genetic alteration limits the viral infection to cells in the cooler nasopharynx.
 LAIVs are manufactured to be delivered by intranasal mist.
 The immune system responds to the limited nasopharyngeal infection by producing antibodies.